The different types of ISA explained – Millennial money

 Help to buy ISAs are were phased out in November 2019 in favour of Lifetime ISAs.
 They were designed to help first time buyers save towards the deposit of your first house by topping up savings by 25% (within certain limits).

 The lifetime ISA was introduced in April 2017 and has a dual purpose.
 It has been designed to help first-time buyers as well as being an option to allow you to save for retirement.
-Like a help to buy ISA, the government will add a 25%.
+Like a help to buy ISA, the government will add a 25% and you can save up to £4,000 per year in a Lifetime ISA.

 Help to buy ISA vs Lifetime ISA